I am a Melbourne-based engineering director working in building physics and sustainability, and a doctoral researcher in architecture.

 Academic Activities

 In addition to my consulting work, I am also a PhD candidate within the School of Architecture and Built Environment at Deakin University in Geelong, Australia.
-My research investigates how different people experience natural and built environments, with implications for human well-being, built environment design practice, and policy frameworks.
+My research investigates how people experience and respond to natural and built environments, with implications for human well-being, built environment design practice, and policy.
 Further information on my research is available here.

-Please have a look at my GitHub for work-in-progress Python projects related to my academic work, including packages for conducting meta-analyses and analysing data from the Tobii Pro Glasses 3 eye tracking headset.
+My GitHub includes work-in-progress Python projects related to my academic work, including packages for conducting meta-analyses and analysing data from the Tobii Pro Glasses 3 eye tracking headset.

 Academic Publications